publicdocs/uscode/assets/md/titles/usc38/us/usc/t38/ptII/ch17/schI/m__us_usc_t38_s206.md

 >         “(1)  __In general__  __.—__

->         Not later than 180 days after the date of the enactment of this Act \[Aug.
-7, 2014\], the Secretary shall develop and make available to the public a comprehensive, machine-readable data set containing all applicable patient safety, quality of care, and outcome measures for health care provided by the Department that are tracked by the Secretary.
+>         Not later than 180 days after the date of the enactment of this Act, the Secretary shall develop and make available to the public a comprehensive, machine-readable data set containing all applicable patient safety, quality of care, and outcome measures for health care provided by the Department that are tracked by the Secretary.

 >         “(2)  __Update frequency__  __.—__